-- · Venting may be vertical or horizontal. - Minimum vent length 25 total equivalent feet.
-(See Venting Table) - Horizontal piping must slope back towards the furnace at a minimum rate of 1⁄4" to the foot, so that condensate drains towards the furnace. - Horizontal runs must be supported at least every 3 feet.
+- Venting may be vertical or horizontal. - Minimum vent length 25 total equivalent feet.
+(See Table 5 Direct and Non-Direct Vent Lengths) - Horizontal piping must slope back towards the furnace at a minimum rate of /4" to the foot, so that condensate drains towards the furnace. - Horizontal runs must be supported at least every 3 feet.
 Horizontal sections must not dip or sag. - All vent runs through unconditioned space where freezing might occur should be insulated with 1" thick, medium density, foil-faced Fiberglass insulation.
 An equivalent "arm-a-flex" or "rub-a-tex" may also be used as long as there is no heat tape applied to the vent pipe.
 For horizontal runs where water may collect, wrap the vent pipe with self regulating 3 or 5 watt heat tape.
-The heat tape must be CSA, UL, or ULC listed and installed per the manufacturer's instructions. - DO NOT COMMON VENT WITH ANY OTH-ER APPLIANCE. - If venting vertically, do not vent up a chimney serving another appliance or install in a chase with a metal or high temperature plastic pipe from another gas or fuel burning appliance unless the required clearances to combustibles can be maintained between the furnace venting system and other pipes.
+The heat tape must be CSA, UL, or ULC listed and installed per the manufacturer's instructions. - DO NOT COMMON VENT WITH ANY OTHER APPLI-ANCE.

+• If venting vertically, do not vent up a chimney serving another appliance or install in a chase with a metal or high temperature plastic pipe from another gas or fuel burning appliance unless the required clearances to combustibles can be maintained between the PVC pipe and other pipes.